Investors evaluating Boston for DSCR rental property find a market with metro population of 4.9M, medium growth, and low DSCR economics.

-Boston in context
+Boston in regional context

 Boston sits in the Northeast — high property tax, dense population, mature housing stock.
 Premium Northeast metro; thin cash flow but stable